Deano10134/ServianTechChallenge-DB/README.md

 - The Inbound rules will allow SSH from the host's IP address for example 110.22.23.** HTTP and HTTPS will also be enabled in the inbound Security group rules.

-The subnet that the Database is deployed in would have to allow port
+The subnet that the Database is deployed in would have to allow port.

+Other AWS Services that could be used for security is AWS Security Hub which monitors resources for compliance and against AWS standards.
+It recommends what actions to take.

 # Secret Management